raholbharadwaj/ryzen-ai-documentation/docs/getstartex.rst

 Step 2: Prepare dataset and ONNX model
 **************************************

-In this example, we utilize a custom ResNet model finetuned using the CIFAR-10 dataset
+In this example, a custom ResNet model finetuned using the CIFAR-10 dataset is utilized.

-The ``prepare_model_data.py`` script downloads the CIFAR-10 dataset in pickle format (for python) and binary format (for C++).
-This dataset will be used in the subsequent steps for quantization and inference.
-The script also exports the provided PyTorch model into ONNX format.
+The ``prepare_model_data.py`` script downloads the CIFAR-10 dataset in both pickle format (for Python) and binary format (for C++).
+This dataset is used in the subsequent steps for quantization and inference.
+The script also exports the provided PyTorch model to ONNX format.
 The following snippet from the script shows how the ONNX model is exported:

 .. code-block::